3 Rooibos Tea Side Effects

 2. Bacterial contamination

 Rooibos tea runs the risk of being contaminated by salmonella or other similar bacteria during the fermentation process.
-Salmonella remains one of the major causes of food poisoning worldwide and can induce painful symptoms like stomach cramps, fever, nausea, diarrhea and vomiting.
+Salmonella remains one of the significant causes of food poisoning worldwide and can induce painful symptoms like stomach cramps, fever, nausea, diarrhea and vomiting.

 3. Drug Reactions

-As rooibos tea tends to lower blood sugar and pressure it might have an adverse reaction with several medications, such as:
+As rooibos tea tends to lower blood sugar and pressure, it might have an adverse reaction with several medications, such as:

 • Anti-diabetic medications